rleber/bun/doc/file_format/file_format.md

   I am sure this is true of text archive files; I am less sure in the case of freeze files and huffman coded files.

-The "gecos dump" command is available to display the contents of a file in octal and ASCII, and may be useful for exploring files.
+The "bun dump" command is available to display the contents of a file in octal and ASCII, and may be useful for exploring files.

 _Text Archive Files_